-Paul Goll’s one-of-a-kind pendant made out of Paul’s donated string.
-Designed by 2x breast cancer survivor Elisa Guida, pendant is app.
+One-of-a-kind guitar string flower pendant made out of Paul Goll’s used/played guitar string, by 2x breast cancer survivor Elisa Guida.
+Pendant is app.
 2 1/8″ in length and contains a 5mm Amethyst Swarovski crystal along with a sterling silver flower charm that says: Dream, Hope, Laugh, Wish, Peace, Love.
 Comes with a 16, 18, 20, 22 or 24″ beaded stainless steel chain.
-This piece is made to order and takes approximately 5-6 weeks to complete.
+Due to the high demand of the StringsforaCURE® jewelry, it will take approximately 6 – 8 weeks to complete.
 These are hand-made and may vary slightly.
-If you would like a different crystal color send an email to: email@example.com
+If you would like a different crystal color send an email to: firstname.lastname@example.org

 About The Musician:

 Paul Goll is a native of Erie, Pennsylvania and has been playing bass guitar professionally since age 15.
 Paul’s playing is heavily influenced by the major rock bands of the 60s, 70s, and 80s, as well as major artists and composers from jazz and classical music.
 The bass players that have been the template for Paul’s bass style are Paul McCartney, John Paul Jones, James Jamerson, and Jaco Pastorius.